bletcher/tu_imagery/docs/index.md

 - Record temperature and note the temperature in onWater

-- Record start and end times to add as a onWater journal entry.
-OnWater may add this feature automatically and may add the GPS track for your fishing bout.
+- Record start and end times to add as an onWater journal entry.
+In the future, onWater may add this feature automatically and may add the GPS track for your fishing bout.

 <hr>